Gardeners love growing spearmint for many reasons, one of the main ones being how easy it is to do so.

-As such, spearmint likes to have watered on a regular schedule.
+As such, spearmint likes to be watered on a regular schedule.
 It needs you to water it much more often than plants such as rosemary or thyme.

-But regular watering doesn’t mean you should watering at random times.
+But regular watering doesn’t mean you should water at random times.
 If you do so, you run the risk of overwatering your spearmint.
 That can cause severe complications that are sometimes irreversible.

 Be sure to keep the soil from drying out too much during the period between each time you water the herb.

 While we’re on the subject of dryness, in hot seasons, you might need to water your spearmint once or twice each day.

 You also can counter the heat by increasing the water-trapping material in the soil.
 I would go with vermiculite or organic matter.
 That might help you decrease the number of times you water your spearmint each week.

 We categorize almost all mint species as flexible when it comes to temperature.